Manai Sophiaan: Later life and death

-Sophiaan for a time became the editor-in-chief of the Suluh Marhaen newspaper after his recall, between 1968 and 1972.
+Sophiaan’s son is actor and politician Sophan Sophiaan. for a time became the editor-in-chief of the Suluh Marhaen newspaper after his recall, between 1968 and 1972.
 He was also a signatory of the "Petition of Fifty" which criticized Suharto's actions.
 He wrote two memoirs during the late New Order era: Apa Yang Masih Teringat (1991) which criticized the Indonesian Army's actions during the revolution and aftermath while defending Sukarno's political closeness to the Indonesian Communist Party, and Kehormatan Bagi Yang Berhak ("Honour for Him who Deserves") in 1994 which argued that Sukarno was uninvolved in the 30 September movement and accused the CIA of taking a part in it.

 He died on 29 August 2003 at Jakarta's Pertamina Central Hospital from Parkinson's disease.
 He was buried at the Tanah Kusir Cemetery.

 Family

 He was married to Moenasiah Paiso (d.
-2002), and had six children.
+2002), daughter of a former political prisoner called Paiso, and had six children.
 One of his sons, Sophan Sophiaan, was an actor and politician of the Indonesian Democratic Party of Struggle.